 A: You can pay virtually any business or individual with a mailing address within the United States and Puerto Rico.
 For example, you can pay utilities, cable bills, credit cards, or individuals such as a landlord, babysitter, or relative.

-A: Simply log in to your Online Banking and click on the Online Bill Payment link, and follow the on-screen prompts to enroll.
+A: Log in to your Online Banking on your desktop, select Move Money, then Payments and follow the prompts to enroll.

 A: The first step is to add a payee, the person or company you wish to pay.

-- Enter the requested information.
+- In Online Banking, select Move Money and then Payments.
+Click the New Payee button and select whether the new payee is a company or a person to continue.
+Enter the requested information.
 Typically, this information can be found on your latest bill.